SalesforceCloudServices/heroku-usage-plugin/README.md

 DESCRIPTION
   (Please note that if neither a team or user is specified, all apps for the current user are determined)

-  This includes the add-ons status, dynos status, and app status commands.
+  This includes the add-ons status, attachment status, dynos status, and app status commands.

   Please see those commands for more detail.
 ```